DaveXRouz/Codexs_bot_Git/BOTFATHER_CONFIG.md

 **Field:** "Set Welcome Picture" button

 **Recommendation:**
-- Use the Codexs.ai logo
+- Use the Codexs logo
-- Or a clean, minimal banner with "Codexs.ai" branding
+- Or a clean, minimal banner with "Codexs" branding
 - Dimensions: 640x360px (16:9 ratio) works well
 - Keep it simple and professional